sumeer1/scAEGAN/README.md

 *  Training the cyclegan with the given parameters on latent representations obtained from the Autoencoder by running.
-   *  The input to the cyclegan is aslo in the format of cell by gene matrix.
-With cells as rows and genes as columns in csv format

 ```bash
 python cGANtrain.py --data_path <Specifies the folder path to the training and testing data> \